 On balance, when considering the engineering, environmental and cost criteria, the preferred site to be taken forward to planning application submission stage is site option C.

-Based on the initial technical assessment that was undertaken prior to the first consultation event, site options B and C were considered preferred options from an engineering perspective to take forward for more detailed investigation.
+Based on the initial technical assessment that was undertaken prior to the first consultation event, site options B and C were to take forward for more detailed investigation.